Sugar Cookie Bars

 • 1 teaspoon pure vanilla extract

-• optional:ย food coloring (I used 1 drop red for this pink frosting) and extra sprinkles for decorating on top
+• optional: gel food coloring (I used 1 drop red) and extra sprinkles

 Instructions

 1. Makeย the bars: Preheat oven to 350ยฐF (177ยฐC).
-Line an 8-inch square pan or 9-inch square pan with aluminum foil, making sure to leave enough overhang on the sides.
+Line aย 9-inch square pan or an 8-inch square pan with parchment paper, making sure to leave enough overhang on the sides.
+I use and prefer a 9-inch square pan.
 Set aside.

-2. In a large bowl using a handheld mixer or stand mixer fitted with a paddle attachment, cream the softened butter for about 1 minute on medium speed.
-Get it nice and smooth, then add the sugar on medium speed until fluffy and light in color.
-Beat in egg, egg yolk, and vanilla.
-Scrape down the sides as needed.
+3. In a large bowl using a handheld mixer or stand mixer fitted with a paddle attachment, beat the butter and sugar together on medium-high speed until light and fluffy, about 3 minutes.
+Scrape down the sides and bottom of the bowl as needed.
+Beat in egg, egg yolk, vanilla, and almond extract (if using).
+Scrape down the sides and bottom of the bowl as needed.

-5. Makeย the frosting: If you don’t want a super thick layer of frosting as pictured, halve the frosting recipe.
-With a handheld or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy, about 2 minutes.
-Add confectioners’ sugar, cream, and vanilla extract with the mixer running on low.
-Increase to high speed and beat for 3 full minutes.
+8. Makeย the frosting: With a handheld or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy, about 2 minutes.
+Add confectioners’ sugar, cream, and vanilla extract and beat on low speed for 30 seconds, then increase to medium-high speed and beat for 3 full minutes.
+Stop the mixer and scrape down the sides of the bowl as needed.
 Add more confectioners’ sugar if frosting is too thin or more cream if frosting is too thick.
-Add a pinch of salt if frosting is too sweet.
-I usually add anywhere between 1/8 – 1/4 teaspoon of salt.
+Taste; beat in a pinch of salt if the frosting is too sweet.
 Beat in food coloring, if using.

-6. Remove cooled bars from the baking pan using the aluminum foil overhang on the sides.
-Frost the bars with a thick layer of frosting and decorate with extra sprinkles if desired.
+9. Lift the cooled bars out of the pan by gripping the parchment paper overhang; transfer to a cutting board.
+Spread the frosting over the bars and decorate with extra sprinkles if desired.
 Cut into squares.
-Use a very sharp knife and wipe off with a paper towel between each cut to make neat, even cuts.
-Store bars in an airtight container at room temperature for up to 2 days and in the refrigerator up to 5.
+Use a very sharp knife and wipe the knife between each cut for neat slices.
+Store bars in an airtight container at room temperature for up to 2 days or in the refrigerator for up to 5 days.

 Notes

-1. Make Ahead & Freezing Instructions: You can make these bars and the frosting 1 day in advance– store the bars, covered, at room temperature overnight and store the frosting, covered, in the refrigerator.
-Frost before cutting and serving.
-You can also freeze the unfrosted bars for up to 3 months.
-Thaw overnight in the refrigerator, frost, cut, and serve.
+1. Make Ahead Instructions: You can make these bars and the frosting 1 day in advance.
+Store the bars, covered, at room temperature overnight and store the frosting, covered, in the refrigerator.
+Bring the frosting to room temperature and give it a quick mix before using.

-4. Sprinkles: Use regular sprinkles (aka “jimmies”) in the cookie bar base.
-Nonpareils (the little balls) will bleed their color and turn the sugar cookie dough green/purple/brown.
-I order my sprinkles in bulk here.
+6. Sprinkles: Use regular rainbow sprinkles (aka “jimmies”) in the cookie bar base.
+Nonpareils (the little balls) will bleed their color in the dough.
+Save those for the topping, if desired.

 sally mckenney headshot purple shirt.